adiprerepa/Car-Rpc/README.md

 ## Purpose
 The purpose of this project is to give any hobbyist or person who loves to build things a platform to build on to make autonomous RC cars.
 It is to give satisfaction to any designer, programmer, or builder that they can also make cool stuff.

+## How it works
+If you have an rc car, a phone, and a computer, this project will work.
+Essentially, you can control the rc car from your phone's accelerometer, and the control is instantaneous.
+So, tilt left will turn the car left, right will turn the car right, forward will move the car forward, and backward will more it backward.
+Some more options would be to implement different methods of control, such as a __smart glove__ and all that jazz.
+Setup is relatively easy, payoff is amazing.

 ## Components Necessary
 This project requires :
  - Any electrically controlled car that you can expose the motherboard with, and drives with servos and motors.